 The Structure of the Piano

 If you take a look inside the piano, you can see holes in the metallic frame.
-What effect does it have on the sound if these holes are blocked?
+What effect do they have on the sound and how does it change when these holes are blocked?
 We made cardboard covers and tested the sound produced when these covers were in place.

 Experimenting with Blocking the Holes in the Metal Frame